CORRECTIVE WAVE #WHAT IS A CORRECTION IN ELLIOTT WAVE?

 On charts, we specify the corrective phases with the letters A, B, and C to make it clear.
 Waves A and C typically go in the opposite direction of the main trend.
 At this point, wave B serves as a corrective movement in the middle of these motions.
 This labeling allows us to clearly recognize and comprehend the various stages of market movements.

-In this phase, we encounter a few more patterns.
-We divide them into smaller groups to facilitate understanding.
-The Simple Correction group includes the Zig-Zag, Flat, and Triangle patterns.
-Another category is the Complex Correction, which includes Double and Triple Three patterns.
 The fundamental difference between the patterns is the number of sub-waves within waves A-B-C. Each pattern has a precise and exact number of sub-waves that must be identified for analysis.
 This approach makes it easier to identify and work with the market’s many corrective patterns.

 Corrective Patterns